bestselfcoaching

 Turn Your Vision into Reality – Building a Foundation

-The bottom of the pyramid your wellness vision.
-What would it look like if you were at your best state of health and wellness?
+The bottom of the pyramid is the foundation of your wellness vision.
+What would your best state of health and wellness look like?
 Paint a picture of how you would look and feel.
 What activities would you be engaged in?
 What do you want more of in your life?
 Joy, love, hope, confidence?
+This vision serves as a compass, guiding your actions toward alignment with your deepest desires and aspirations.

-If you are having a hard time pin pointing your personal values and strengths think about what is make you a good employee or a good parent.
+Central to this foundation are your values and strengths.
+Reflect on what truly matters to you and how your inherent qualities can propel you toward your health goals.
+Integrating these strengths into your journey enhances resilience and fosters sustainable change, whether it’s integrity, compassion, or curiosity.
+If you are having a hard time identifying your personal values and strengths, think about what makes you a good employee or a good parent.
 Make a list of the attributes that make you successful at work or at home.

 What resources and supports do you have to help you move forward?
 Do you have a friend or a family member you can share your goals with?
 Have you thought of hiring a coach or a trainer to hold you accountable and guide you through any bumps in the road?